0

 The attack does not usually start with someone smashing through a firewall.
 It starts with something smaller and duller.

-Old VPN users, exposed remote desktop, stale firewall objects and forgotten admin accounts are common.
-They survive because every change feels risky, so nobody tidies up.
+They find an old doorOld VPN users, exposed Remote Desktop, stale firewall objects and forgotten admin accounts survive because every clean-up job feels risky.

 Source: GOV.UK Cyber Security Breaches Survey 2025/26.